Trend Alert! Luxury Weddings For Non-Luxury Clients

 Everyone knows that wedding food can sometimes be bland.
 Get your clients the best meal in town instead of putting them through the hardship of eating dry chicken or hard pork chops.
 A little change in price can go a long way, and keeping guests happy with a great dinner is a simple way to make the day that much better.

 When we say “luxury”, it doesn’t have to bankrupt you.
-You can find a happy medium between saving some of the “big wedding” money, and spending it on a luxurious day.
+You can find a happy medium between saving some of the “big wedding” money and spending it on a luxurious day.

 Have your clients always wanted to get hitched in Paris, but could never dream of eloping without their family?
 With this strategy, you can encourage them to bring some family along!

 We’re not saying they need to foot the whole bill, but if your clients would rather spend their wedding with 10 close friends and family members in Paris, they should consider donating some cash.
-Use the wedding fund money to pay for a certain percent of each guest’s flight.
+Use the wedding fund money to pay for a certain percentage of each guest’s flight.
 Honestly, you’ll probably have a few guests who are happy to pay the whole thing themselves!

 When you get to your destination, your guests can pay for themselves if they want to go sightseeing.
 Your job is the wedding and reception – having that paid for is more than enough.